-Next generation satellite production and innovation
+Next-generation satellite production and innovation

 The MFoC project places Madrid and Spain at the forefront of research and innovation in next-generation satellites.

 Satellites play an important role in our modern society.
 Satellites can be used for geolocation, Earth observation, communications and scientific missions.